Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Security analysis

 \subsection{Robustness analysis of noise and data loss}

 Different kinds of noise and data lose can corrupt the encrypted images.
-Therefore, image encryption algorithms should be able to resist these kinds of noise and data lose.
+So, the image encryption algorithms should be able to resist these kinds of noise and data lose.
 The first and second columns of Figure~\ref{fig:fig9} demonstrate the quality results of the recovered image when the corresponding encrypted image undergoes Gaussian noise with $5\%$ density, as well as salt and pepper noise with $12\%$ density.
 It can be observed that although the encrypted images have noise, the corresponding recovered images contain the most visual information of the original images.
-Besides that, the proposed algorithm has successfully recovered the images with PSNR (Peak Signal-to-Noise Ratio) equal to $22.32$ and MSE (Mean Squre Error) equal to $381.08$ for adding $5\%$ Gaussian noise.
-Meanwhile, the obtained PSNR and MSE for adding $12\%$ of salt and pepper noise are $17.3648$ and $1192$, respectively.
-Moreover, the third column of Figure~\ref{fig:fig9} shows that the recovered images by the proposed algorithm can be still recognizable when the encrypted image has $ 15\% $ data loss.
+Besides that, the proposed algorithm has successfully recovered the images with Peak Signal-to-Noise Ratio (PSNR) equal to $22.32$ and Mean Squre Error (MSE) equal to $381.08$ even with an addition of $5\%$ Gaussian noise.
+Meanwhile, the obtained PSNR and MSE for addition of $12\%$ of salt and pepper noises are $17.3648$ and $1192$ respectively.
+Moreover, the third column of Figure~\ref{fig:fig9} shows that the recovered images by the proposed algorithm can still be recognizable when the encrypted image has $ 15\% $ data loss.
 As a result, the proposed encryption algorithm can resist different kids of noise and data loss.